 - Using technology to reconstruct the accident scene

-- Asking you to keep an injury journal or diary to document the emotional and psychological effects of your injuries
+- Asking you to keep an injury journal to document the emotional and psychological effects of your injuries

-Investigating can take a lot of time and we want you to be focused on your medical treatment.
+Investigating can take a lot of time and we want you to be focused on your recovery.

 Our Knoxville personal injury lawyers are ready to meet with you to review what happened and discuss your legal options.
-We can answer any questions you have about the legal process and explain more of the benefits of having us represent you.
+We are prepared to answer any questions you have about the legal process and explain more of the benefits of having us represent you.

 The Types of Claims We Handle